 ANIMA carries out rescues whenever required.
 The most common cases of rescues include:

-• Incidents of injured deer around Parnitha, usually in cooperation with the Forestry Department of Parnitha
+- Incidents involving injured deer around Parnitha, usually in collaboration with the Parnitha Forestry Department.

-• Protection of chicks at risk of falling from their nests in buildings, e.g. common kestrel chicks.
+- Protection of chicks at risk of falling from nests on buildings, e.g. common kestrels.

-• Organizing rescue missions in areas affected by natural or man-made disasters, often in cooperation with other institutions and with the participation of trained volunteers and ANIMA’s veterinarian.
-Particularly after 2021, ANIMA organizes or participates in rescue missions after major fires, and has acquired the necessary expertise and equipment for these situations.
+- Organization of rescue missions in areas affected by natural or man-made disasters, often in collaboration with other institutions and with the participation of trained volunteers and ANIMA’s veterinarian.
+Especially since 2021, ANIMA has been organizing or participating with Save your Hood in rescue missions following major wildfires and has acquired the necessary expertise and equipment for such incidents.

 Consulting and training